 • We are cleaning our homes more often and making sure that there is non-sharing of utensils, equipment and personal items.
 We are also maintaining social distancing.

-• Your Support Worker may also be wearing a face mask.
-This is because they live in South Western Sydney*.
+• Your Support Worker will be wearing a face mask.

-We understand that this means that we would like you to not have any visits from friends and family, and we will support you to contact them by phone or through video apps.
+We understand that this means you may be currently excluded from enjoying visits from friends and family, but will encourage and support you to contact them through video apps and phone calls.

 We still have a range of vacancies and housing options if you are looking for somewhere to live.
 Our Vacancies section has information on what is currently available.